 If multiple children attend tuition-charging schools or colleges, it is expected that the family will be applying for Financial Aid at all schools.
 AHN should not be expected to implicitly subsidize tuition at other schools or colleges.

-Families must submit all forms including PFS and tax returns by the specified deadlines or the request for Financial Aid may not be processed.
+Families must submit all forms including tax returns by the specified deadlines or the request for Financial Aid will not be processed.

 AHN reserves the right to request additional information or withdraw financial assistance from families at any time should discrepancies be discovered in the information provided.